Human Connection MattersSep 25, 2021

 I hope you will join me for both in-person bonding and yoga at Life Force Health Center in Mundelein starting October 2nd.
 As the outdoor yoga season wraps up this weekend, I’m grateful to have a place to offer my regular classes.

-Also, I hope you will join me at Black Cat Yoga for a 2-part workshop series, Philosophy & Flow on October 9th & November 6th.
-I’m also teaching a yoga intensive at Nurture Yoga on The Art of Teaching Restorative & Gentle Yoga on November 13th & 14th.
+Also, I hope you will join me at Black Cat Yoga for a 2-part workshop series, Philosophy & Flow on October 9, 2021 and November 6, 2021.
+I’m also teaching a yoga intensive at Nurture Yoga on The Art of Teaching Restorative & Gentle Yoga on November 13, 2021 & November 14, 2021.

 I look forward to these wonderful opportunities for human connection.